 The key to improving retention is to understand your workforce.
 The best way to do that is by maintaining regular communication with your drivers.
 Some organizations implement processes to help them stay in contact with their drivers regularly, even if it’s only to check in on them to thank them for doing a good job, and ask if they have any questions or concerns.

 A great way to keep up regular communication with drivers is by conducting stay interviews.
 A stay interview includes targeted, qualitative questions that use probing in order to get to the root of the reasons drivers leave and surface retention issues before a driver has made the decision to look elsewhere.
-Companies who consistently conduct stay interviews are better able to assess what issues and challenges drivers are facing, such as issues with company inefficiencies, understanding the paycheck process, adjusting to life on the road, or manager communication.
+Companies who consistently conduct stay interviews are better able to assess what issues and challenges drivers are facing, such as:

 One best practice is to implement a process where managers are touching base at regularly scheduled intervals, especially during a driver’s first year.
 Checking in at three, six and 12 months after their start date forces those meetings to happen, and more importantly, captures drivers at critical points when they may still be deciding whether or not they want to stay with the company long-term.
 Gathering feedback early allows managers the opportunity to take corrective action on any issues.